How to unravel the nature of the $\Sigma^*(1430) (1/2^-)$ state from correlation functions: Considerations on the state

 This is highly surprising since it would imply a width of about $200 \mev$, when the width of the $\Sigma^{*}(1430)$ state is about $10-30 \mev$ according to the Belle experiment \cite{Belle:2022ywa}.
 In Ref.~\cite{Roca:2013cca} one does not find the pole and instead one finds a cusp at the $\bar{K}N$ threshold for $\abs{T_{ij}}^2$ of the different amplitudes.
 The result of Eq.~\eqref{eq:fitsp} is basically consistent with that of Eq.~\eqref{eq:chuasp}, and we learn that we can obtain the pole position from the correlation functions, with an uncertainty of about $10 \mev$ in the position and around $40 \mev$ in the width, with the assumed uncertainty in the correlation functions.

 The results of Eq.~\eqref{eq:chuasp} are similar to those obtained in Ref.~\cite{Oller:2000fj}, where, as shown in Ref.~\cite{Jido:2003cb}, a pole would appear close to the $\bar{K}N$ threshold and with a width of the order of $200 \mev$.
 However, as discussed in Ref.~\cite{Jido:2003cb}, poles found around the threshold must be taken with caution and one should note that the experiment will see amplitudes in the physical real energy axis and in that case the extrapolation to the complex plane will be very model dependent.
 This is actually the case here.

-Indeed, in Fig.~\ref{fig:t} we show results for $\abs{T_{ij}}^2$ for different amplitudes and we see that in all cases we find $\abs{T_{ij}}^2$ looking like a cusp around the $\bar K N$ threshold with an apparent width of $30-50 \mev$.
+Indeed, in Fig.~\ref{fig:t} we show results for $\abs{T_{ij}}^2$ for different amplitudes, and we see that in all cases we find $\abs{T_{ij}}^2$ looking like a cusp around the $\bar K N$ threshold with an apparent width of $30-50 \mev$.

 It is surprising that in spite of having a pole indicating a width of about $200 \mev$, the results of $\abs{T_{ij}}^2$ just produce a peak around the $\bar K N$ threshold with an apparent width of $30-50 \mev$, as seen in the Belle experiment.
 This should serve as a caution when trying to interpret poles found around threshold.